1.6 Evidence-based youth policy

 Ombudsman for Children Office

-Hub na nÓg is part of DCEDIY which supports Government Departments, State agencies and non-government organisations to give children and young people a voice in decision-making on issues that affect their lives.
-DCEDIY’s Youth Participation Unit and Hub na nÓg regularly conducts consultations with children and young people on issues that affect their lives.
+Youth Hub (Hub na nÓg) is part of DCEDIY which supports government departments, state agencies and non-government organisations to give children and young people a voice in decision-making on issues that affect their lives.
+Both the Youth Hub and DCEDIY’s Youth Participation Unit regularly conducts consultations with children and young people on issues that affect their lives.